sachiyology/Project_1/README.md

 * The player has 100USD as default.
 * Buy apples from the seller.
 * The price of apple changes randomly / every 5 sec(?).
-* You have 3 min to sell.
+* You have 3 min to sell and buy.

 ### You win